Jack Currie (RAF officer): After the war

 After the war Currie applied for and received a permanent commission.
 In the following years he served at RAF Lindholme, RAF West Kirby, RAF Akrotiri on Cyprus, and at RAF Syerston.
 While posted at Syerston in 1959 he came to live in Newark.
 He retired from the RAF in 1964 with the rank of squadron leader.

-Currie worked as Civil Defence Officer for Newark from 1964 till 1970, when the government closed down most of their Civil Defense operations.
+Currie worked as Civil Defence Officer for Newark from 1964 till 1970, when the government closed down most of their Civil Defence operations.
 While living in Newark he became involved in the town cricket club and the Robin Hood Theatre at Averham, where he participated in a number of theatrical productions, notably playing the king in the Newark Amateur Operatic Society's 1961 production of The King and I. In 1970 he moved his family to London to take up a position as south east area secretary in organising small scale air shows.
 Over time these grew and developed into the RAF Benevolent Fund's annual Royal International Air Tattoo.
 In 1975 Currie moved to Easingwold near York to present Civil Defence lectures at the Home Defence College.
 He retired in 1986.

 Throughout his life Currie held a deep admiration for the Lancaster bomber, which he flew during his first tour.
 In the 1970s and 1980s Currie wrote a number of books detailing the experiences of the crews who took part in the RAF's bombing campaign.

 In those books that related his personal experience he provided the reader with a first hand account of just what it was like to fly from Wickenby on some of the war's most difficult raids.
 It was said in the press that "he wrote with a warmth and humour that belied the extreme peril he and his crew faced on a daily basis."
 Through his writing he was asked to participate in a number of BBC television documentaries on the Royal Air Force, which he narrated.
 These included The Lancaster Legend, The Augsburg Raid and The Watchtower.
 A highlight of his later years was when he was asked to join the RAF crew of the Battle of Britain Memorial Flight's Lancaster, and took the controls while over Lincolnshire.

-Personal life

-Currie was twice married.
-He met his first wife, Nina, while he was a pilot instructor.
-He married a second time, and his second wife Kate survived him.

-As a Non-Commissioned-Officer (Sergeant and Flight Sergeant) his service number was 1337791; after his Commission was Gazetted on October 5, 1943, his Officer's Service Number was 155488.